sim0njo/docs/docs/Phc2MqttV5.md

 'PassiveSTMv3': The STMD replaces the real STM of your PHC system, it is the master of the PHC module bus and communicates directly with the PHC modules.
 Commands coming in from MQTT client will be executed, events coming from PHC modules are only reported to MQTT client/SRS daemon.

-- **Configuration**: Selects how P2M will handle incoming project data via the PHC Management Interface

-'Manual upload & validate new configuration': You will need to upload project.ppfx yourself (see below), this is intended as backup in case the first option fails.

-'Generate from transferred project': The STMD will automatically extract project.ppfx after transferring the project data with the
-Systemsoftware, and will rebuild P2M-list by parsing project.ppfx.

-'Generate from transferred project + HA data': The STMD will automatically extract project.ppfx after transferring the project data with the Systemsoftware, and will rebuild P2M-list by parsing project.ppfx.
-It will also generate data describing your PHC system that can be sent out via MQTT so Home Assistant (HA) can discover it (experimental).

 - **Module-List**: